 Moreover, gas leaks can also lead to asphyxiation, which is the leading cause of death from undetected gas leaks.
 Natural gas may not be poisonous, but it could replace the oxygen we breathe, disabling us from breathing correctly within our homes until we lose consciousness and stop breathing.

 Because of the danger, it’s imperative to call a professional, open the windows and doors, and get out of the house.
-Don’t attempt to repair the leak as you might make matters worse and escalate the problem even more.
+Don’t attempt to do gas leak repair lewisville tx as you might make matters worse and escalate the problem even more.

 How to Detect Gas Leaks

 If your home has a gas plumbing system, it’s good to know how to detect a gas leak.
 Here are the telltale signs of one: